web-apps-in-lisp/web-apps-in-lisp.github.io/content/tutorial/first-build.md

 `sb-ext:save-lisp-and-die` (it lives in the `sb-ext` SBCL module, that is available by default).

-Other implementations don't define the exact same function, that's why we need a compatibility layer, which is provided by ASDF.
-We show this method in the Cookbook and later in this guide.
+Other implementations don't define the exact same function, for instance on Clozure CL the function is `ccl:save-application`.
+That's why we'll want a compatibility layer to write a portable script across implementations.
+It is as always provided by ASDF with `uiop:dump-image` and also with a system declaration in the .asd files.

 SBCL binaries are portable from and to the same operating system: build on GNU/Linux, run on GNU/Linux.
 Or build on a CI system on the 3